Geffreyvanderbos/geffreys-essays/src/essays/curiosity.md

 date: 2026-01-12
 ---

+This manifesto is a declaration of my commitment to **curiosity** and the pursuit of knowledge.

 - Cognitive offloading is not an option.
 I refuse to rely on external tools to reduce mental effort or let them diminish the drive to seek answers.
 - I will avoid falling victim to digital amnesia.
 Technology is not used to simply store information; understanding is cultivated rather than knowing where to find it.
 - Knowledge is best built through active experience and reflection.
 Technology cannot be allowed to shortcut understanding by providing pre-packaged conclusions.